-Preparation fo Preparation for Welding K8, K13, K19, S K8, K13, K19, S3, S4, S5, S6, S7, S9, S10, S11 Fail Does not meet pass criteria Pass - apprentices must Interpret the Welding Procedure Specification to determine the welding consumables, welding parameters, progression and control measures to be applied demonstrate all of the grading Identifies, selects and uses welding components and ancillary equipment suitable for the welding process being applied statements Inspect and ensure that the welding materials are assembled in accordance with Welding Procedure Specification Identify risks associated with subsequent welding and preparation processes, and demonstrate mitigation steps are in place in accordance with organisational requirements Inspect and ensure that the welding consumables are prepared and conditioned in accordance with Welding Procedure Specification Explains why remedial work may be required and steps to report within organisational requirements Demonstrate methods of bore contamination, steps to avoid bore contamination and bore purging
+Preparation for Welding K8, K13, K19, S3, S4, S5, S6, S7, S9, S10, S11 Fail Does not meet pass criteria Pass - apprentices must Interpret the welding procedure specification to determine the welding consumables, welding parameters, progression and control measures to be applied. demonstrate all of the grading Identifies, selects and uses welding components and ancillary equipment suitable for the welding process being applied. statements Inspect and ensure that the welding materials are assembled in accordance with welding procedure specification.
+Identify risks associated with subsequent welding and preparation processes, and demonstrate mitigation steps are in place in accordance with organisational requirements.
+Inspect and ensure that the welding consumables are prepared and conditioned in accordance with welding procedure specification Explains why remedial work may be required and steps to report within organisational requirements.
+Demonstrate methods of bore contamination, steps to avoid bore contamination and bore purging

-Welding Pipework K7, K15, S1, S8, S17, S18, S21, S22 Fail Does not meet pass criteria Pass - apprentices must demonstrate Demonstrate welding within the requirements defined within the Welding Procedure Specification including the adjustment and monitoring of welding process controls, and spatial access limitations (e.g. adjacent pipework, walls/floors/ceilings) all of the grading statements Demonstrate compliance with health & safety requirements as specified in the organisational procedures and risk assessments Statements Interprets the Welding Procedure Specification to determine the welding consumables, welding parameters, progression and control measures to be applied Demonstrates welding within the requirements defined within the Welding Procedure Specification including the adjustment and monitoring of welding process controls Demonstrates compliance with health & safety requirements as specified in the procedures and risk assessments of the EPA location.
-Identifies areas of risk associated with Health & Safety within the selected welding practical demonstration set e.g. asphyxiation from welding gases, welding fume, hand-arm vibration from rotary tools.
-Employ appropriate manual processes (powered or non-powered) to remove material for initial, intermittent and final cleaning of the welded component, e.g. chipping hammer, file, wire brush.
-Produce pipe butt weld joints in inclined welding position (fixed degrees) using a minimum of two welding processes (from TIG MMA, MIG/MAG, FCAW) and a minimum of four material group Carbon Steel, Low Alloy Steel, High Alloy Ferritic/Martensitic Stainless Steel, Nickel & Nickel Alloys, Aluminium & Aluminium alloys, Titanium & Titanium Alloys, Copper & Coppe Alloys).
-The weld surface shall be inspected and defects shall c with: Shall not include Crack(s) in, around the surface or underneath of the weld; Lack of fusion visible on either surface; Incomplete root penetration if visible on the inside of the weld; Inclusions; End crater shrinkage pipe; Stray arc marks; Continuous Undercut; Overlap, cold lap or cold lapping; Incomplete filled groove or under filled weld joint; Burn through or melt through; Root concavity or suck-back Excessive weld metal: 0 &lt; Cap Height ≤ (1+Weld Cap width/5).
-Maximum 7mm Excessive penetration: Root Height ≤ 4mm max (≤ 3mm max where pipe wall thickness is &lt;3mm)
+Welding Pipework Fail S8, S17, S18, S21, S22 Does not meet pass criteria Pass - apprentices must demonstrate Demonstrate welding within the requirements defined within the welding procedure specification including the adjustment and monitoring of welding process controls, and spatial access limitations (for example adjacent pipework, walls, floors, or ceilings). all of the grading statements Demonstrate compliance with health and safety requirements as specified in the organisational procedures and risk assessments. statements Interprets the welding procedure specification to determine the welding consumables, welding parameters, progression and control measures to be applied.
+Demonstrates welding within the requirements defined within the welding procedure specification including the adjustment and monitoring of welding process controls.
+Demonstrates compliance with health and safety requirements as specified in the procedures and risk assessments of the EPA location.
+Identifies areas of risk associated with Health and Safety within the selected welding practical demonstration set for example asphyxiation from welding gases, welding fume, hand-arm vibration from rotary tools.
+Employ appropriate manual processes (powered or non-powered) to remove material for initial, intermittent and final cleaning of the welded component, for example chipping hammer, file, wire brush.
+Produce pipe butt weld joints in inclined welding position (fixed 45 degrees) using a minimum of two welding processes (from TIG, PAW, MMA, MIG or MAG, FCAW) and a minimum of four material groups (from Carbon Steel, Low Alloy Steel, High Alloy Ferritic or Martensitic Steel, Austenitic Stainless Steel, Nickel and Nickel Alloys, Aluminium and Aluminium alloys, Titanium and Titanium Alloys, Copper and Copper Alloys).
+The weld surface shall be inspected and defects shall comply with: Shall not include crack(s) in, around the surface or underneath of the weld; lack of fusion visible on either surface; incomplete root penetration if visible on the inside of the weld; inclusions; end crater shrinkage pipe; stray arc marks; continuous undercut; overlap, cold lap or cold lapping; incomplete filled groove or under filled weld joint; burn through or melt through; root concavity or suck-back excessive weld metal: 0 < cap height ≤ (1+Weld Cap width 5).
+Maximum 7mm where pipe wall thickness is <3mm)